top of page

 To be absolutely clear: I am not a technology expert.
 I am a busy and overwhelmed writer and editor trying to grapple with new and potentially industry-shaking developments.
 It should also be noted that AI developments move so quickly that this blog post will be out-of-date as soon as I post it!

-There is a lot of information out there, but I highly recommend Joanna Penn’s podcast as a great starting point (she is pro-AI and has used generative AI in her fiction).
-Although I disagree with her on some things, I respect her position and appreciate the amount of time she devotes to helping writers navigate the changes.
-Her episodes are well worth listening to if you want to find out more (regardless of your stance).
+There is a lot of information out there, but I highly recommend Joanna Penn’s podcast as a great starting point.
+To be clear: she is pro-AI and has used generative AI in her fiction and marketing.
+Although I disagree with her on some things, she has spent years helping other authors navigate the writing and publishing process, and I respect her work and her opinions.
+Her episodes are well worth listening to if you want to find out more – regardless of your stance.

 WHAT IS GENERATIVE AI?

-First of all, it should be stated that AI has been around (in various forms) for years, and is already used by the big tech companies (e.g. Amazon search, Siri etc).
-AI, as a whole, is already here and already in use.
+First of all, it should be stated that AI has been around (in various forms) for years, and is already used by tech companies (e.g. Amazon search, Siri etc).
+AI – as a whole – is already here and already in use.

 Developments in generative AI have exploded in the last few years.
-Suddenly, as writers, we have access to AI models which can generate new images for book covers and promotional materials (e.g. Midjourney), audio-narrate our books (e.g. through Google Play), and even, potentially, write our stories for us (e.g. Sudowrite).
+Suddenly, we have access to AI models which can generate new images for book covers and promotional materials (e.g. Midjourney), audio-narrate our books (e.g. through Google Play), and even – potentially – write our stories for us (e.g. Sudowrite).

 These options did not exist a few years ago.
-Industry experts hypothesised about the future impact of AI on the writing field, but now, seemingly out of nowhere, the technologies have arrived.
-They are forcing us to grapple with our feelings about it, and even to reconsider what it means to be a ‘human’ writer.
+Instead of gradual changes, these technologies have crashed into multiple industries – including the book industry – and turned everything upside down before we could even catch our collective breath.
+Regardless of how we feel about gen-AI, this technology is forcing us to grapple with our feelings about it, and even to reconsider what it means to be a ‘human’ writer.

-Again, I’m not technologically-minded and I don’t pretend to know exactly how generative AI’s for writing work.
-However, in (very) layman’s terms, they are ‘trained’ using masses of written text and input from humans as to ‘appropriate responses’.
+Again, I’m not technology-minded, and I don’t pretend to know exactly how generative AIs work.
+However, in (very) layman’s terms, they are ‘trained’ using masses of data (e.g. written text, images etc) alongside input from humans as to ‘appropriate responses’.
 Many of the models designed for creative writing (e.g. Sudowrite) use ChatGPT models as their foundation, with additions of their own.

-From a user’s point of view, you input a question or prompt (or series of prompts) into the program and the model generates text in response.
-There are free trials of ChatGPT and Sudowrite available if you wish to ‘play around’ and see how these work.
+From a user’s point of view, you input a question or prompt – or series of prompts – into the program, and the model generates an output in response.
+There are free versions and free trials of some of these models (e.g. ChatGPT) if you wish to ‘play around’ and see how they work.

 A vending machine and a person's finger pushing a button on it

 In theory, programs such as Sudowrite can generate passages of fiction in response to detailed and carefully considered prompts.
-However, it is worth noting that it isn’t a case of inputting a couple of prompts and out pops a beautifully written and coherent 90,000-word novel.
+However, it is worth noting that it isn’t a case of inputting a couple of prompts into the 'plagiarism program', and out pops a beautifully written and coherent 90,000-word novel.
 It is not a vending machine.
-Anyone who treats it as such (i.e. inputting a few prompts and uploading the resultant literary vomit straight to KDP) is, in my opinion, not a ‘real writer’.
-Honestly, these ‘writers’ don’t worry me too much, because readers are not stupid (although it remains to be seen how Amazon and others will deal with this problem).
+Anyone who treats it as such – inputting a few prompts and uploading the resultant literary vomit straight to KDP – is, in my opinion, not a ‘real writer’.
+Honestly, these ‘writers’ don’t worry me too much, because readers are – on the whole – intelligent and discerning, and are seeking human-written stories (although it remains to be seen how Amazon and others will deal with this problem).

-The indie publishing market shows us that, as much as people worry about the millions of books on the market, most ‘poor quality’ ones do not do well and quickly sink to the bottom of the pile (unfortunately, so do many ‘high quality’ ones).
+The indie publishing market shows us that, as much as people worry about the millions of books on the market, most ‘poor quality’ ones do not do well and quickly sink to the bottom of the pile.
+Unfortunately, so do many ‘high quality’ ones.
 It is difficult enough to stand out in the fiction industry if you have a good quality book, so I don’t give much thought to those putting out poor quality and expecting to make millions.
-If that’s what they want to do, they’re in the wrong industry!

 AIDING THE WRITING PROCESS?

 Generative AI for writers is marketed as an aid: a writing companion to help us with the difficult process of creative writing, especially if there is an aspect of writing we struggle with, or when we feel stuck.
-Some writers don’t feel comfortable writing alongside AI but happily use it as a marketing aid.
-It is not all or nothing, and writers can pick and choose which elements of writing and their wider business they use generative AI to help with.
+Some writers do not wish to write with gen-AI but will happily use it as a marketing aid.
+It is not all- or-nothing, and writers can pick and choose which elements of writing – and of their wider business – they use (or don't use) generative AI for.

 Different coloured Duplo bricks numbered 0-9 in a row

-So where do we draw the line?
+So, where do we draw the line?
 Is it even possible to draw a line?
 Is a writer still a writer if they are AI-assisted?
-Or if they use writing prompts and thesauri?
+Or if they use writing thesauri?
 Or if they use a spelling and grammar checker?
 Honestly, I don’t know.

 HELPING MARGINALISED COMMUNITIES?

-One potential benefit of generative AI is in aiding marginalised writers in being able to write their fiction projects, when the ‘usual’ methods of fiction writing might be difficult or inaccessible to them.
+One purported benefit of generative AI is in aiding marginalised writers in writing their fiction projects, when the ‘usual’ methods of fiction writing might be difficult or inaccessible to them.
 For example, a writer may have physical or psychological health issues which normally prevent them being able to write reams of text, who may suddenly find themselves able to generate large amounts of words without damaging their health.
-Regardless of how we feel about generative AI, there is a lot to be said for this benefit.
-It has the potential to help disabled and neurodiverse communities be able to participate more fully in the fiction world.
+Regardless of how we feel about gen-AI, there is a lot to be said for this benefit if it proves accurate.
+It could have the potential to help disabled communities be able to participate more fully in the fiction world.

-However, we have to ask the question of whether generative AI would reduce, or increase, existing inequalities in the fiction world.
-Generative AI is becoming available to those who are traditionally more ‘favoured’ by the industry anyway (i.e. white, male, wealthy, able-bodied etc).
-Will the technology help those who have restrictions, or who have less time on their hands, to catch up with the advantaged and prolific writers?
+Importantly, we have to ask the question of whether generative AI would reduce – or increase – existing inequalities in the fiction world.
+Gen-AI is becoming available to those who are traditionally more ‘favoured’ by the industry anyway – white, male, wealthy, able-bodied etc. Will the technology help those who have restrictions, or who have less time on their hands, to catch up with the advantaged and prolific writers?
 Bearing in mind the ones who are already advantaged will have more time to learn how to use and prompt the models, not to mention more money to pay for the subscriptions?
 I’m doubtful, and I personally believe that, overall, AI will further increase industry and societal inequality.

-To be honest, this is one of the concerns that worries me most about developments in AI.
+To be honest, this is one of the concerns that worries me most about developments in gen-AI.
 Does it have the potential to help solve some of the biggest crises facing humanity, such as climate change and antibiotic resistance?
 Yes.
-However, unless something drastically changes, generative AI developments will be yet another tool enabling a tiny minority to fleece the rest of us for profit and fame.
+However, unless something drastically changes, generative AI developments will be yet another tool enabling a tiny minority to fleece the rest of us for profit.

-Another concern (and one which is already being seen in AI image generation) is that inherent societal biases will potentially be replicated in the output of these models.
+Another concern – and one which is already being seen in AI image generation – is that inherent societal biases will potentially be replicated in the output of these models.
 For example, if most of the instances the model is trained on show white males in positions of power, then they are statistically more likely to replicate this societal bias in their output.
-It may be possible to get around this using the ‘right’ prompts, but then would plagiarism be more likely if the model had fewer examples of non-white, non-male people in positions of power to draw from?
+It may be possible to get around this by using the ‘right’ prompts, but then would plagiarism be more likely if the model had fewer examples of non-white, non-male people in positions of power to draw from?

-I’ll end this rant here otherwise this post will be a novel in itself!
-Suffice it to say: the thought of another group of ‘techbros’ making billions while most of the rest of us are exploited and struggle to make ends meet is not a prospect that fills me with sunshine and happy feelings.
+I’ll end this rant here, otherwise this post will be a novel in itself!
+Suffice it to say: the thought of another group of ‘techbros’ making billions from the hard work of human artists – while most of us are exploited and struggle to make ends meet – is not a prospect that fills me with sunshine and happy feelings.
+Would governments introduce Universal Basic Income to offset gen-AI replacing many roles?
+Possibly, but – judging by recent history – my hopes aren't high.

 HAVE COPYRIGHTED MATERIALS BEEN USED IN THE TRAINING?